T-Z-N/ISM2025_Open_Repo/readme.md

 - Ensure CSV files are present in the same directory as the scripts
 - For taxonomy processing: `taxonomy_query_results.csv`
 - For terminology processing: `query-result.csv`
-- Ontology files should be placed in the `OntologyFiles/` directory

 ## Data Flow